Catalan, Scots independence drives enter new chapters

 In the run-up to the Catalan election, the separatists experienced the same kind of offensive that the Scots weathered before their referendum.
 Banks threatened to pull out of the region.
 They were told independence would mean Catalonia would be out of the euro zone and out of the European Union.

-Both movements have kept a close eye on each other but have been wary of trumpeting a common cause, largely out of concern not to antagonize the respective central governments.
+Both movements have kept a close eye on each other but have been wary of trumpeting a common cause, largely out of concern not to antagonise the respective central governments.

 Before the Catalan vote, however, the SNP urged Spain to allow a referendum, with MEP Alyn Smith saying attempts to block one would be “anti-democratic, anti-European and potentially explosive”.